Windows Remote Desktop

 - Multi-Screen - ITarian Remote Access allows you to access endpoints that have a multi-monitor setup.

-Windows Remote Desktop is a great remote access tool for administering local machines and devices.
-However, it may not be the simplest and the most secure solution outside of your own network’s premises.
+Windows Remote Desktop is the Best remote access software for administering local machines and devices.
+However, it may not be the simplest and the most secure solution outside of your own network's premises.
 If you want a more secure and convenient remote access tool, then consider getting ITarian Remote Access.
 If you want to know more about remote access, email us at firstname.lastname@example.org.